BryanWilhite/dotnet-core/dotnet-web-giraffe/README.md

     Songhay.GiraffeOne/Songhay.GiraffeOne/Songhay.GiraffeOne.fsproj
 ```

-Now it is very important to run this from folder of the Solution.
-So we build/run from the `Songhay.GiraffeOne` [folder](./Songhay.GiraffeOne):
+Now it is very important to run this from directory of the Solution.
+So we build/run from the `Songhay.GiraffeOne` [directory](./Songhay.GiraffeOne):

 ```bash
 dotnet build